Did You Know Blood Tests Can Help Manage Your Weight Loss?

 Dehydroepiandrosterone (DHEA) Sulfate

-DHEA is present in both men and women and works as a male sex hormone.
+DHEA Sulfate is present in both men and women and works as a male sex hormone.
 It is important in the development of male secondary sex characteristics.
 When DHEA is metabolized it can be transformed into testosterone, another male hormone, or estrogen, a female hormone.
 Hormones play an important part in maintaining weight; and if there is an excess of DHEA in the blood, there is most likely a problem with the metabolizing process.

 A testosterone test can assess the level of masculinization in men and women.
 Obesity can negatively affect levels of testosterone in men.
 If women have too much testosterone in their blood, the hormone can affect their ability to lose weight.